bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kodaira.md

 **Kunihiko Kodaira** was a Japanese mathematician who won a Fields Medal for his work in algebraic geometry.

 ### Mathematical Profile (Excerpt):
-* Gon-ichi, Kunihiko's father, had studied agriculture and politics at Tokyo Imperial University and, at the time his son was born, was working at the Ministry of Agriculture.
-* Ichi, Kunihiko's mother, was the daughter of the schoolmaster Kyuji Kanai.
-* Kunihiko was the eldest of his parents' sons, having a younger brother Nobuhiko (born 1919).
 * Kunihiko entered elementary school in 1921 but these were not easy years for the young boy.
 * When she produced puppies, Kunihiko hid them and the dog was upset searching until he returned them to her.
 * However, when he hid a couple of the puppies the dog seemed happy so the ten year old Kunihiko decided that "dogs can't count".
-* Gon-ichi, Kunihiko's father, spent time in Germany in 1921-22 and, with German inflation out of control, he found that the strong Japanese yen could buy large quantities of goods very cheaply.
-* He brought back to Japan many gifts for his children and the young Kunihiko had much enjoyment from the wonderful German construction kits his father gave him.
 * This toy made Kunihiko decide at a young age that he wanted to be an engineer.
 * Kodaira completed his primary education in 1927 and entered the middle school.
-* One of the many things that Kodaira's father had brought back from his 1921-22 trip to Germany was a piano.
 * When he was fifteen years old, Kodaira began to learn to play the piano and had a student from Tokyo University, Mr Nakajima, as his piano teacher.
-* When Mr Nakajima graduated from the university and moved away, his sister Tazuku Nakajima acted as Kodaira's music teacher although she was a violinist rather than a pianist.
 * After middle school, Kodaira studied at the First High School where he was taught by Hideo Aramata (1905-1947) who was an excellent mathematician writing books on matrices and determinants as well as interesting papers on the zeta-function.
 * Kodaira saw how much Aramata enjoyed mathematics and realised that it was the subject for him.
 * In 1935 Kodaira began his university education at the University of Tokyo.